• Podcast

 • If something happens to you or baby, will your husband forgive you?

-But why was I letting these things scare me?
+But why was I letting these things get to me?
 I had done research, and I was still doing research.
 I knew the facts about VBAC.

 I knew that those questions were nonsense, but they sure didn’t feel like nonsense.
 They felt real, and they felt scary.
 It started getting to the point where I thought maybe I should just have a repeat C-section.